 Template engines can be applied to a wide variety of development scenarios where you want to generate text based on specific processing rules, and are often used as the view component in MVC applications.
 In this article, Jeroen van Bergen explains where template engines fit into your application architecture and shows you some of the operations common to all template engines.
 Finally, he compares the two leading Java template engines, Velocity and FreeMarker, in terms of power, ease of use, and performance.

 Template engines are used in Java development scenarios where it is necessary to automatically generate text and format it according to specific processing rules.
-The two most popular open source Java template engines are Velocity and FreeMarker.
+The two most popular open source Java template engines currently are Velocity and FreeMarker.
 While Velocity has been the leading template engine for a long time, FreeMarker has begun to overtake it, offering a speed and sophistication you won't always find in Velocity.

 In this article I briefly introduce you to template engines, explaining where they fit into your Java application architecture and showing you some basic operations common to them all.
 I then compare Velocity and FreeMarker based on power, ease of use, and performance.